PA must pay terror victims, Israel’s top court says

 ADVERTISEMENT

-Legal Justification?
+Legal justification?

 The petition that was recently dismissed was filed last year by the PA against legislation passed by the Knesset in March 2024 titled the “Compensation of Victims of Terrorism Bill (Exemplary Compensation).”
 The legislation had asserted that the PA, which spends hundreds of millions of dollars annually on paying salaries to terrorists in Israeli prisons, is encouraging terrorism and is, therefore, liable to pay damages in civil lawsuits.
 The money is to be deducted from tax revenue that Israel collects on behalf of the Palestinian Authority on goods passing through border crossings.